splunk/public-o11y-docs/logs/logviews.rst

 * Log timeline

 A log view chart displays a table showing log records in chronological order for the duration of the period selected in the time picker.
 A log timeline chart displays a histogram of logged events over time grouped by fields and values of your choice.
 Both types of logs charts automatically update to dashboard filters.
-Filter and aggregate logs in Log Observer before creating a log timeline chart.
+Filter and aggregate logs in Log Observer before creating a log view or log timeline chart.

 .. note:: Log Observer Connect customers can only create logs charts in dashboards if each Log Observer Connect connection name is unique.